huggingface/transformers/docs/source/quicktour.rst

     input = tokenizer("We are very happy to show you the Transformers library.") print(input)

 This returns a dictionary string to list of ints.
-It contains the ids of the tokens, as mentioned before, but also additional arguments that will be useful to the model.
-Here for instance, we also have an :obj:`attention_mask` because the model will expect it:
+It contains the `ids of the tokens <glossary.html#input-ids>`__, as mentioned before, but also additional arguments that will be useful to the model.
+Here for instance, we also have an `attention mask <glossary.html#attention-mask>`__ because the model will expect it:

 ::